 Spirituality Knights and Dames join the Order of Malta to pursue their spiritual growth over a path laid out by Blessed Gerard more than nine hundred years ago, seeking to nurture and witness the Faith and assist the sick and the poor.

 Spirituality in Action Members are involved in hands-on work at over 100 hundred organizations, including food banks, hospitals, pregnancy support centers, homeless shelters and mentoring programs for at risk children.

 The American Association Auxiliary Corps works in association with the Order of Malta whose mission as a lay religious order of the Catholic Church is to care for the sick and poor and to defend the Catholic faith.

 Beginning in 2006, the Auxiliary Corps took on a new presence in the American Association.

-The new “ageless” Auxiliary Corps may help with American Association projects and can initiate its own projects and experiences to create a strong and vibrant membership.
+Members of the Auxiliary Corps may help with American Association projects and can initiate its own projects and experiences to create a strong and vibrant membership.

-Auxiliaries fully support and participate in all the spiritual and ministerial activities of the Order, as well as their own projects and programs.
+Auxiliary members fully support and participate in all the spiritual and ministerial activities of the Order, as well as their own projects and programs.

 Who May Join the Auxiliary Corps?